jroivas/bizarre/README.md

 If stack is empty, goto is always done, otherwise topmost result defines if goto is performed or not.

+## Comments

+Hash is recogniced as comment.
+Comment continues until end of line.

 ## Conditionals

 What's an programming language without conditionals?

-Basic question `?` evaluates stack with operand.
+Boolean operato is also basic question `?`, which evaluates stack with operand.
 Known operands:
+ - No operator -> check queue for emptiness
  - `<` second entry is smaller than top entry
  - `<=` second entry is smaller than top entry or equals
  - `>` second entry is bigger than top entry